buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcPlate.md

 - _IfcPlate_ without _IfcMaterialLayerSetUsage_ is used for all other occurrences of plates, particularly for plates with changing thickness, or plates with non planar surfaces, and plates having only 'SurfaceModel' or 'Brep' geometry or if a more parametric representation is not intended.

+> REFERENCE  Definition according to ISO 6707-1: thin, rigid, flat, metal product, of a thickness greater than that of a sheet.

 > NOTE  The representation of a plate in a structural analysis model is provided by _IfcStructuralSurfaceMember_ being part of an _IfcStructuralAnalysisModel_.

 > HISTORY  New entity in IFC2x2

 ## Attributes